sekar3s/Terraform-Lab/Lab/Lab 03 - Creating Terraform Modules.md

 ![](images/2d4605191a67f0621d4f19e6a4cdff9a.png)

-22. You realized that terraform has detected a state change in the backend configuration due to the different file name, so you decide to run terraform init with -reconfigure option.
+22. You realized that terraform has detected a state change in the backend configuration due to the different **tfstate file name** (`prod.terraform.tfstate`) in the `configs/prod/backend.tfvars` file, so you decide to run terraform init with -reconfigure option.

 ```console
 terraform init -reconfigure -backend-config="configs/prod/backend.tfvars" -backend-config="access_key=$env:ARM_ACCESS_KEY"
 ```

-23. The initialization is successful now and you see these state files created in your Azure Storage account.
+23. The initialization of prod terraform state should be successful now and you should see these state files created in your Azure Storage account.

 ![A screenshot of a computer Description automatically generated](images/efb6a94686ff153f5458ec265484c2d4.png)